tmetodie/Programming101-Python-2016/week09/HospitalManager/README.md

 ```
 Welcome to Hospital Manager!
+Choose:
-Choose 1 to Log into the system
+1 to Log into the system,
-or 2 to register as a new user.
+2 to register as a new user,
->
+3 for help main,
+4 to exit the system.
 ```

 #### Log in as a patient